The Order of Affection

 Still, his devotion seemed inconsistent when considering the occasional shock of oily blues and bagged feathers splayed out on the refrigerator shelf.
 I used to fabricate stories about the feathers and the two shotguns shoved under the sofa like a detective reconstructing a murder.
 And though I was frightened by the idea of hunting and horrified by the rigid game, I was fairly comfortable with the guns.
 My father never spoke to me about either but found my startled reaction amusing.

-Because of my life-threatening allergy to tree nuts, my father indulged his craving by customarily retreating into the shallow closet over by the entrance to our kitchen, at the top of the basement stairs.
+Because of my life-threatening allergy to tree nuts, my father indulged his craving by customarily retreating into the shallow closet at the top of the basement stairs, over by the entrance to our kitchen.
 If I kept silent, I could hear him working the silver nutcracker from inside the closed door.
-The fact that even the tiniest trace of shell or oil was enough to suck the life out of me, only partially reinforced our distance.
+The fact that even the tiniest trace of shell or oil was enough to suck the life out of me only partially reinforced our distance.
 That my father and I hardly spoke took care of the rest.
 But still, seeing my father willingly sequestered by my allergy was to witness one of the rare occasions when he would agree to be inconvenienced with regard to something so well within his right.

 He was being careful with my life.
 No one could argue this intentional act of goodwill.
 Besides, I knew the guns weren't loaded.